 You’re going to drive yourself and your baby nuts.

 Worse, you won’t see many gains in the sleep department because your baby will be as confused as you are.
 It’s ok to deviate from your plan at times as you adjust to your baby.
-This is real life, not a storybook, and babies can be finicky.

 Go with your mom gut if you have to feed and it’s only been an hour, or if they sleep right through when you though you’d try some tummy time.